Design a shared LLM platform with tenant-scoped state, quota enforcement, adapter routing, KV accounting, and measured GPU utilization.

 Models and LoRA adapters require versioned rollout because a new artifact can degrade generation quality or latency.

 If gates pass, the router can increase exposure.
-If a gate fails, route new eligible requests back to v1; active streams and adapter residency still need explicit handling, so a routing change is not a blanket zero-downtime promise.
+If a gate fails, route new eligible requests back to v1; active streams and adapter residency still need explicit handling, so a routing change isn't a blanket zero-downtime promise.

 System reliability relies on handling GPU failures and model crashes gracefully: